Back Stitch Vs Straight Stitch By Hand| Which Is Best For Strong Fabric Security?

 A backstitch creates a stronger, more durable seam by overlapping stitches, while a straight stitch forms a simple, linear seam without overlap.

 This short information will not do; I need more details.
 Hasan grabs a needle, thread tail, and fabric to explain the difference between a straight stitch and a back stitch.
+Get to know more about back stitch vs straight stitch.

 Main Facts: